-1.1.
+- 1.1.
 The purpose of planning is to secure the orderly and consistent development of land whilst furthering sustainable development and improving well-being.
 It's about creating high quality sustainable places to live, invest, work and spend leisure time in.
-It's about balancing social and economic needs with the careful management of our built and natural environments.

-- 1.2.
-The central concerns of the planning system are to determine what kind of development is appropriate, how much is desirable, where it should best be located and what it looks like.
-It operates in the public interest of local communities and does not exist to protect the private interests of one person against the activities of another, although private interests may coincide with the public interest in some cases. - to the Local Development Plan in the determination of planning applications unless other material consideration indicate otherwise.
-Our draft Plan Strategy provides the plan-led policy framework for day-to-day decisions to help realise the Council's Vision and Objectives and deliver sustainable development including future housing, employment, retail and infrastructure provision across the Council area. - 1.4.
+It's about balancing social and economic needs with the careful management of our built and natural environments. - The central concerns of the planning system are to determine what kind of development is appropriate, how much is desirable, where it should best be located and what it looks like.
+It operates in the public interest of local communities and does not exist to protect the private interests of one person against the activities of another, although private interests may coincide with the public interest in some cases. - to the Local Development Plan in the determination of planning applications unless other material considerations indicate otherwise.
+The Council will be guided by the precautionary approach and where there are significant risks of damage to the environment, its protection will generally be paramount, unless there are imperative reasons of overriding public interest.
+Our Plan Strategy provides the plan-led policy framework for day-to-day decisions to help realise the Council's Vision and Objectives and deliver sustainable development including future housing, employment, retail and infrastructure provision across the Council area. - 1.4.
 In this section, we have set out the suite of development management policies which will be used in determining planning applications and appeals.